Advertising Disclaimer: I do not do sponsored posts, but I do use affiliate links throughout my site to earn money. All opinions are 1000% my own.

 I’ve never ordered something so quickly in my life.
 With a baby due in 12 weeks and a ton of freelance work to get through, I need some help, even if that help costs me $69 a week.

 I try to keep our grocery budget to $100-$125 a week (including toiletries and diapers/pull-ups), so if you do the math, I don’t have a lot of money left over after I order HelloFresh.
-Here’s how I’m making it work, and my tips for making HelloFresh affordable.
+Here’s how to get HelloFresh cheaper and how I make it work in my budget:

 1. Plan Cheap Meals on Off Days